 Daniel J. Weitzner is the Founding Director of the MIT Internet Policy Research Initiative and holds the 3Com Founders Principal Research Scientist post at the MIT Computer Science and Artificial Intelligence Lab.
 He teaches Internet public policy in MIT’s Electrical Engineering and Computer Science Department.
 He has led research on new accountable systems to improve privacy in large-scale data analytics platforms, is developing new methods for cyber risk measurement, and serves as one of the lead investigators of the MIT Private Automated Contact Tracing Initiative (PACT), which pioneered the COVID-19 exposure notification designed now implemented by Apple and Google.

-Weitzner was United States Deputy Chief Technology Officer for Internet Policy in the White House.
-There he led initiatives on privacy, cybersecurity, Internet copyright and trade policies promoting the free flow of information.
-He was responsible for the Obama administration's Consumer Privacy Bill of Rights and the OECD Internet Policymaking Principles.
+Weitzner was United States Deputy Chief Technology Officer for Internet Policy in the White House where he led initiatives on privacy, cybersecurity, copyright, and digital trade policies promoting the free flow of information.
+He was responsible for the Obama Administration’s Consumer Privacy Bill of Rights and the OECD Internet Policymaking Principles.

 Contributions by Daniel Weitzner

-Speaker at Global Privacy Summit 2016
+Speaker at IAPP Global Privacy Summit 2022